 Kawasaki Ninja 1000SX and I've had three of them so far.
 It's a sports tourer, about 80% sports and 20% tourer.
 It does everything amazingly well, from commuting, track, touring, twisties and a trip to the shops.
 It's a brilliant bike and completely flatters my riding.

-I have wide and varied interests, so ask me about anything about ballet, bikes, IT or bird watching.
+I'm an eclectic geek, so ask me about anything about ballet, bikes, IT or bird watching.

 Comments will be approved before showing up.

 Sign up to get the latest on sales, new releases and more …